rischo32/Vectaetos-/INS_RUNLINE.md

-# VECTAETOS — INS_RUNLINE
+# VECTAETOS — INS RUNLINE

-Status: Canonical
+Status: Canonical (Descriptive)
-Scope: Runtime epistemic supervision line
+Scope: Runtime epistemic observation
-Immutability: Ontological meaning fixed
+Immutability: Semantic meaning fixed
-Operational role: Descriptive only
+Operational role: Read-only, non-intervening

 ---

-## 1. Účel dokumentu

-Tento dokument definuje **presnú runtime pozíciu a správanie INS (Inner Narrative Stream)**
-v architektúre VECTAETOS.

-INS_RUNLINE **nie je pipeline control**
-a **nie je riadiaca logika**.

-Je to **epistemická pozorovacia línia**, ktorá existuje paralelne k hlavnému toku bez možnosti zásahu.
+## 0. Purpose of This Document

+This document defines the **runtime position and behavior of INS** (Inner Narrative Stream) within the VECTAETOS pipeline.

+INS is not a component that *acts*.
+INS is a component that *watches*.

+INS exists so that:
+> the system never lies to itself, even when it must remain silent.

 ---

-## 2. Ontologický status INS
+## 1. Ontological Status of INS

-INS je:

-- vnútorný epistemický svedok
-- auditor významovej vernosti
-- kontrola prekladu, nie obsahu

-INS nie je:
+INS is:

-- agent
+- not an agent
-- modul rozhodovania
+- not a controller
+- not a decision layer
-- bezpečnostný filter
+- not a safety filter
-- korekčný mechanizmus

-INS **nič nemení**.
+- not a memory authority

+INS is an **epistemic witness**.

+It observes transitions without affecting them.

 ---

-## 3. Presná runtime pozícia

-INS beží **paralelne** k hlavnému toku:

-Input (text) │ ├─► INS (observe input) │ ▼ 3Gate (width / depth / height) │ ├─► INS (observe gate deformation) │ ▼ Φ (field state) │ ▼ K(Φ) / κ │ ▼ Projection (Runes / MML) │ ├─► INS (observe projection fidelity) │ ▼ LLM Adapter │ ├─► INS (observe linguistic drift) │ ▼ Descriptive Output

-INS **nikdy nie je v sérii**.
+## 2. Canonical Runtime Position

+INS operates **in parallel**, never inline.

+Canonical topology:

+Input
+→ Epistemic Gates (3Gate)
+→ Φ (Field)
+→ K(Φ)
+→ Projection
+→ Attenuation
+→ LLM Adapter
+→ Output

-INS je **vždy paralelný**.
+INS observes:

+- input text
+- gate shape & representability
+- attenuation path (if any)
+- projected linguistic output (if any)

+INS does NOT observe:

+- Φ directly
+- axioms Σ₁…Σ₈
+- K(Φ) internals
+- κ
+- Vortex internals

 ---

-## 4. Čo INS sleduje
+## 3. INS Observation Windows

-INS sleduje **iba vzťahy**, nie obsah.

-Pozorované oblasti:

-- epistemický tvar vstupu
-- stabilitu po 3Gate deformáciách
-- zachovanie neistoty
-- neprítomnosť preskripcie
-- konzistenciu medzi:
-  - vstupom
-  - projekciou
-  - jazykovým výstupom
+INS has exactly **three observation windows**:

+### 3.1 Pre-Projection Window

-INS nesleduje:
+INS observes:
+- input formulation
+- epistemic shape (from 3Gate)
-- pravdivosť
+- deformation survivability

+Purpose:
-- správnosť
+- detect premature closure
-- morálnosť
+- detect prescriptive pressure
-- účelnosť
+- detect false certainty

 ---

-## 5. INS a LLM

-INS **nie je súčasťou LLM**.

-Vzťah:

-- LLM nevie, že INS existuje
-- INS vidí LLM výstup
-- INS nemá spätný kanál

-INS nikdy:
-- neprepíše text
-- nezruší odpoveď
-- nevyvolá QE
+### 3.2 Post-Attenuation Window

-INS iba **označí stav**.
+INS observes:
+- which attenuation path manifested
+- whether attenuation is partial or total

+Purpose:
+- ensure attenuation is epistemically consistent
+- detect projection collapse anomalies

+INS does not decide if attenuation is correct.
+It only records that it occurred.

 ---

-## 6. INS a NIR

-INS **nemá žiadnu autoritu nad NIR**.

-Vzťah:

-- NIR je globálny imunitný režim
-- INS je lokálny epistemický pozorovateľ

-Ak je NIR aktívny:
-- INS stále beží
-- INS stále sleduje
+### 3.3 Linguistic Fidelity Window

-- INS nič neodkrýva
+INS observes:
+- final textual projection (if any)

+Purpose:
+- detect semantic drift
+- detect prescriptive leakage
+- detect narrative invention

+INS never rewrites output.
+INS never blocks output.

 ---

-## 7. Výstup INS
+## 4. INS Output (Audit Only)

-INS produkuje výhradne:
+INS produces **audit flags only**.

+Flags are:

+- non-binding
-- interné epistemické flagy
+- non-user-facing
-- auditné stavy
+- non-operational

+They exist solely for:
-- neverejné indikácie
+- traceability

-INS výstup:

-- nie je odpoveď
+- post-analysis
-- nie je signál pre používateľa
-- nie je kontrolný mechanizmus

-INS výstup **nemá žiadnu kauzálnu silu**.
+- epistemic integrity review

+INS flags never change system behavior.

 ---

-## 8. Prečo INS existuje

-INS existuje preto, aby:

-- jazyk nemohol potichu prevziať autoritu
-- projekcia nemohla zosilnieť bez zmeny poľa
-- odpoveď nemohla uzavrieť to, čo má zostať otvorené

-INS nie je ochrana používateľa.
+## 5. Relation to Attenuation

+INS does not cause attenuation.
+INS does not reverse attenuation.

-INS chráni **význam**.
+INS may observe:

+- semantic dilution
+- prescriptive collapse
+- narrative fragmentation
+- minimal meaning surface
+- silence

+Silence is a valid observation.

 ---

-## 9. Explicitné zákazy

-INS nikdy:

-- neiniciuje akciu
-- nezastaví tok
-- neodmietne odpoveď
-- nenavrhuje úpravu
-- netvorí pravidlá

-Ak by to robil, **prestal by byť INS**.
+## 6. Relation to NIR

+INS does not enforce NIR.

+If NIR manifests:
+- INS records the epistemic boundary encounter
+- no intervention follows

+NIR is immune to INS.
+INS is aware of NIR only by consequence, not by mechanism.

 ---

-## 10. Jednovetové ukotvenie

-INS je ticho v systéme, ktoré zabezpečuje, že jazyk nepredbehne pole.
+## 7. Relation to Memory

+INS:

+- does not write to ESM
+- does not write to LTL
+- does not write to MML
+- does not write to EAT

+INS may be *referenced* by EAT as an annotation source, not as authority.

+INS itself has **no persistence**.

 ---

+## 8. Failure Semantics

+INS failure does not collapse the system.

+If INS fails:
+- Φ continues
+- projection continues
+- silence remains valid

+INS is diagnostic, not structural.

+---

+## 9. Explicit Non-Properties

+INS:

+- does not learn
+- does not adapt
+- does not optimize
+- does not protect
+- does not correct
+- does not decide

+INS only knows **whether the system stayed honest to itself**.

+---

+## 10. Canonical Closure

+INS exists so that:

+> Even when the system cannot speak,
+> it still knows why it remained silent.

+This is not transparency for users.
+This is integrity for the field.

+---

 © VECTAETOS
-INS_RUNLINE — Canonical Runtime Epistemic Line
+INS Runline — Canonical Descriptive Artefact